ZviRosenfeld/MinMaxSearch/README.md

 If this option is off, you may experience seemingly weird behavior.
 Say the algorithm sees that Min can set a trap that will end in Max's defeat in six moves.
 Without favoring short paths, the algorithm might decide to "give up", causing Max to perform random moves, and possibly lose much sooner - even though its opponent may not have noticed the trap.

 **ParallelismMode**
-There are 3 ParallelismMode: FirstLevelOnly, which is the recommended mode and normally yeilds the fastest searches.
-In addition, there're NonParallelism and TotalParallelism modes.
-In the TotalParallelism mode you can set the degree of parallelisem using the MaxDegreeOfParallelism field.
+There are 3 ParallelismMode: FirstLevelOnly, which is the recommended mode and normally yields the fastest searches.
+In addition, there are the NonParallelism and TotalParallelism modes.
+In the TotalParallelism mode you can set the degree of parallelisem using the MaxDegreeOfParallelism field (this field will be ignored otherwise).

 **DieEarly:**
 If this option is set to true, the algorithm will rerun as soon as it finds a score bigger then SearchEngine.MaxScore for Max or SearchEngine.MinScore for Min.